Civic Center / Hayes Valley

 Treasure Island

-This gem of an island offers a bustling urban winery scene, popular flea markets and photo ops of San Francisco's downtown skyline.
+This gem of an island offers a bustling urban winery scene, terrific music festivals, and photo ops of San Francisco's downtown skyline.